 However, Coinbase also supports manual payments from your cryptocurrency wallets and direct cryptocurrency transfers using cryptocurrency addresses.

-Coinbase offers customers the option of direct crypto-to-crypto conversions without the need to buy and sell the coins using USD as an intermediary.
+Coinbase offers customers the option of direct crypto-to-crypto conversions without the need to buy and sell the coins using USD or fiat currency as an intermediary.

-All conversions are automatic using the given exchange rates at the time and are accounted for in USD terms.
+All conversions are automatic and instant using the given exchange rates at the time.

 To accommodate for security concerns associated with online accounts, Coinbase offers a ‘vault’ feature that acts as an extra secure wallet for storing any of the cryptocurrencies that are supported by Coinbase in your jurisdiction.